material-extensions/vscode-material-icon-theme/CONTRIBUTING.md

 ### Icon color

 Choose your icon colors from the [material design colors](https://material.io/design/color/the-color-system.html#tools-for-picking-colors).
+Alternatively, the [Material Color Converter](https://pkief.github.io/material-color-converter/) allows you to pick the correct color by matching a custom color code with the colors of the Material Design color palette.

 ### Free software to create/edit SVG icons